Q: Heliamphora from the eastern ranges

 Young pitchers are banana-yellow, and age to crimson.
 Very nice!

-Heliamphora heterodoxa --There are two forms of this plant, the less common of which is only
+There are multiple forms of this plant, the less common of which is only

-Heliamphora ionasii --One of the most beautifully shaped of the species.
-I say this because they are
+One of the most beautifully shaped of the species.
+I say this because the pitchers are

 shapely in a rather Angelina Jolie kind of way.
 Very lovely.